bcit-ci/CodeIgniter/user_guide_src/source/libraries/image_lib.rst

 			method is not very useful unless you intend to build such an interface.
 That's exactly what we did using for the photo gallery module in ExpressionEngine, the CMS we develop.
-We added a JavaScript UI that lets the cropping area be selected.
+We added a JavaScript UI that lets the cropping area be selected. (from EllisLab)

 	.. php:method:: rotate()